jtfoster2/Outdora/docs/ProductVision.md

 The app will allow users to connect their profiles to Instagram and other social media.

 ### User Stories
-- As register user, I want to connect my profile to other social media plateform during profil creation or after, so That I can rapidly establish social netwok within the app
+- As register user, I want to connect my profile to other social media platform during profile creation or after, so That I can rapidly establish social network within the app
   #### Acceptance criteria
-  - The user profile information page will provides an oprion to connect to socail media accounts.
+  - The user profile information page will provide an option to connect to social media accounts.
-  - Use after selection of prefere social media , the app guides the user through the secure OAuth authorization process
+  - Use after selection of preferred social media , the app guides the user through the secure OAuth authorization process

 - As a registered user, I want to be able to manage and disconnect my connected social media accounts within the app settings.